rmw (Remove to Waste)

 -z, --restore FILE(s)

-To restore items, specify the path to them in the <WASTE>/files directory (wildcards ok).
+To restore items, specify the path to them in the files subdirectory of a waste folder (wildcards ok).

 When restoring an item, if a file or directory with the same name already exists at the destination, the item being restored will have a time/date string (formatted as “_%H%M%S-%y%m%d”) appended to it (e.g. ‘foo_164353-210508’).